NodeSchoolSF/interview-prep/technical_phone_screen_and_whiteboarding_practice.md

 ## Prep advice

-To see how a real phone screen can play out, you can watch a recording of someone solving [missing list item](https://www.youtube.com/watch?v=cdCeU8DJvPM) well.
+In my experience, companies now often offer the option of using a computer instead of writing code on the whiteboard, and also allow you to look things up online if needed.
+However, it's good to be ready to code on a whiteboard, since some interviewers may still ask you to do that.

+When writing code on a computer, I recommend running and testing your code as quickly as possible, before you finish writing the functionality - this makes it so you don't have to run into a series of hard-to-debug issues later.
 When I'm solving a Leetcode problem, I'll code it in a JS file and run `node problem.js` to evaluate it.
 I'll console.log some test cases at the bottom to verify that the solution is correct.
 See some of the [solutions](/solutions) for examples of this.

+To see how a real phone screen can play out, you can watch a recording of someone solving [missing list item](https://www.youtube.com/watch?v=cdCeU8DJvPM) well.

 Some useful posts on how to approach a fresh problem: